 2301 Sheridian Dr, Madison, WI

 If you follow Main Street to First Street, turn left and then turn left again at Johnson Street.
 Immediately turn right onto Fordem Avenue and follow that North for nine blocks until you see Mac Pherson Street.
 Turn left at Mac Pherson Street and then turn right again in four blocks at Sheridian Drive.
 Sheridian Drive will wind a leave you at a “t” intersection, turn right onto Woodward Drive.
 While the park does provide a fence, bag dispenser, and benches, you will still want to stock up on plenty of water before heading out to the expansive thirty seven acre park.
 It would be wise to check the weather as well before making your way to Warner as there is no shelter to wait out the storm in the event it rains.
 Furthermore, the lagoon “is not tested by Public Health Madison and Dane County,” so it is imperative to “always check conditions before letting your dog in the water.”
-To learn more about the protecting your pet from the Blue-Green Algae, click here.
+View this PDF to learn more about the protecting your pet from the Blue-Green Algae.

 4517 Sycamore Ave, Madison, WI